If you are suffering from Crohn’s disease, you know that certain foods trigger your intestinal symptoms.

 Soft-cooked oatmeal is the best breakfast option.

-We mentioned previously that 25% of the food you eat during the Crohn’s disease diet should come from protein.
+We mentioned previously that 25% of the food you eat during the diet period should come from protein.

-Well, lean protein found in salmon is great.
+Well, a lean protein found in salmon is great.

 Fish is always a beneficial option, not just because of the protein.